energicryptocurrency/gen2-vote-tracker-api/README.md

 git clone https://github.com/energicryptocurrency/vote-tracker-api.git
 ```

-* Inside the clones folder, run `npm install` to install all dependencies
+* Inside the cloned folder, run `npm install` to install all dependencies

-* Change the configuration file, according to your network settings (Energi network type and RPC credentials)
+* Change the configuration file according to your network settings (Energi network type and RPC credentials)

+* Energi daemon should be running with RPC enabled

+* Make sure redis is running, and it would be a good idea to activate persistence, though not strictly required.
+See details [here](https://redis.io/topics/persistence)

-* Add cron/job.js script to your crontab, activate for main and/or test net, both for blocks24h and for masternode full list
+* Run `node cron/job.js` via screen, to update data for proposals and for masternode full list